 There’s only one thing left to do: exchange your money!

 One of the largest Oktoberfests in the world is in the United States.
 And almost every community throws an Oktoberfest celebration, so we’ve put together a list of the biggest Oktoberfests here, as well.
 We’ll help you find your Oktoberfest costume for it, or give you all the right ingredients to party at home.
 From food recipes to the best Oktoberfest beer, we’re there.
 With all of this, we cannot accept your excuses for failure to drink appropriately.

 Wow.
 You read all that?
 Here’s some Oktoberfest facts to entertain you before you go.
-If you’ve had fun because of our Oktoberfest information, we hope you’ll check out our information concerning fun at corn mazes, haunted houses, and Halloween parties.
 But that’s all we’ve got at this point, folks.
-We’ll definitely be adding more information about Oktoberfest 2012 as it approaches.

 At this point we have checked for 2021 dates on all festival events.
 Some websites had not been updated at all for this year, but where a date was available or a cancellation confirmed, we've updated our listing.
 We'll keep looking for new events to add, and we'll be working on updating Halloween and Thanksgiving events as well.
 We hope you find a fantastic event near you, enjoy!

 All events showing 2021 dates need to be verified to confirm that changes to the schedule were not made by the organizers after publication here, due to COVID-19, weather/natural disasters, or other reasons.
 We do not run these events, and would hate for anyone to go out of their way only to find the event had been canceled after releasing a date.
 Please click through to the event website to confirm!
 Be safe and have a great fall!